akhil2510/akhil2510/README.md

 - 👯 I’m looking to collaborate on backend devlopment using JAVA

-- 💬 Ask me about - Data structures, Algorithms , JAVA, CPP
+- 💬 Ask me about - Data structures, Algorithms ,Node.Js, JAVA, CPP , JavaScript.

 - 📫 How to reach me: muchhala1840@gmail.com